 Rules-based confidentiality policies are usually defined in an effort to establish procedures for the release of data and generally specify data type and resolution.
 In certain cases (e.g. CCSBT) the issue of confidentiality is treated on a case-by-case basis.
 Protocols are defined outlining procedures to be followed if access to data is requested.
-Similar procedures are outlined in rules-based confidentiality policies where ad hoc data access is requested, both from Members and non-Members.
+Similar procedures are outlined in rules-based confidentiality policies in the case of ad hoc requests for access to data.